NethServer/nethsecurity/docs/quickstart.md

 ## Install

-To install the system, you must write the downloaded image directly to the disk.
+To install the system you can choose between 2 alternative methods:

+- write the downloaded image directly to the disk (recommended for virtual machines)
+- boot from an USB stick (recommended for physical machines)

 ### Virtual machines